We are your Generac Authorized Dealer in Greensboro NC

-Tired of losing electrical power for days when a thunderstorm comes thru your neighborhood?
+Do NOT lose electrical power for days when a thunderstorm comes thru your neighborhood

 Those winter snow storms take weeks to clean up.
 How long will the power be off in your area?

 When mother nature strikes with extreme force it is comforting to know that no matter how hard she hits your home with continue to operate with the power needed.
 Custom Electric of NC’s electricians can install a whole house backup generator that will automatically start and power your home in the event of a power outage.
 The backup system will automatically come on even if you are not home.
 Your home security system will continue to operate as usual maintaining your safety and security.
 You cannot put a price tag on security and piece of mind.
 Convenience is another quality that is hard to give a monetary value.
 Thawing of your deep freezer or frigid winter mornings with no heat are no longer in your future.
 Our electrician service makes the difference.